jaeyeon-jo-kr/jaeyeon-jo-kr/README.md

 ### Summary

-Software Engineer, currently interested full-stack development.
+Software Engineer, currently interested in full-stack development.
 Previously developed web-backend, middleware, gateway and simulator.
 Also worked as a software research engineer for military simulation.

 ## Work Experience